Key Information

 This part-time Master's programme will be delivered through a mix of blended learning online with facilitated discussions between students and academic members of staff, as well as larger groups.

-After an initial two-day induction, online sessions will be delivered for half a day per week during the academic year.
+After an initial one-day online induction, online sessions will be delivered for half a day per week during the academic year.
 All learning is online and will take place in the form of practical, evidence-based application of concepts in the workplace, with academic support throughout.

 † Some courses may offer optional modules.
 The availability of optional modules may vary from year to year and will be subject to minimum student numbers being achieved.
 This means that the availability of specific optional modules cannot be guaranteed.
 Optional module selection may also be affected by staff availability.